GabrielaBarbara/logger/README.md

     log_set_level(SHOW_EXACT_LOG_LEVEL, LOG_ERR);
     logger_test("Write to log file:  exact log level -> LOG_ERR");

   This will write the result of LOG_ERR to the log file in /logs and the symlink to /build, complete with hostname and time stamp in the name.

+  If you use color, this writes the file with colour codes.
+To look at the file with colour, use:

+    less -R

+  If you want to remove the colour codes from the log file, use:

+    cat logfile_name | sed -r "s:\x1B\[[0-9;]*[m]::g" > target_file

 ### To compile logger and run the test

   - clone the repository and cd into there